prakharjadaun/DSA/README.md

 - Creation of adjacency matrix
 - Creation of adjacency list
 - Tranpose of adjacency list
-- Breadth first search implementation using queue
+- Breadth first search implementation using queue & adjacency matrix
 - Depth first search implementation using stack
+- BFS using adjacency list